Video games could be next for Snapchat, China's Tencent says

 Honour of Kings, based on Chinese historical characters, is the top-grossing mobile game in the world.
 It become so popular that Tencent in July curbed play time amid reports of addiction among children.

-Tencent also owns Epic Games, developer of League of Legends, which is the most popular computer game in the United States and Europe according to research firm Newzoo.
+Tencent also owns Riot Games, developer of League of Legends, which is the most popular computer game in the United States and Europe according to research firm Newzoo.

 Like other U.S. social networks, Snapchat is banned in China, although videos originating there are visible on the network presumably because of technological workarounds.